vgvinter/biomassml/README.md

     </a>
 </p>

-Predicting gasification properties of biomasses
+Predicting gasification results for biomasses

 ## 💪 Getting Started